Friedmann-like universes with torsion: FRW-like models with torsion

 \subsection{Conservation laws}

-Applying the FRW ansatz introduced in (\ref{ans.ten}) and (\ref{ans.vec}) to the second of the twice-contracted Bianchi identities (see Eq.~(\ref{Gant1}) in \S~\ref{ssFEBIs} earlier), it is straightforward to show that the right-hand side of the latter relation vanishes.
+Applying (\ref{ans.ten}) and (\ref{ans.vec}) to the second of the twice-contracted Bianchi identities (see Eq.~(\ref{Gant1}) in \S~\ref{ssFEBIs}), it is straightforward to show that the right-hand side of the latter relation vanishes.
 This ensures that $G_{[ab]}=0$, which in turn guarantees that $R_{[ab]}=0$ and $T_{[ab]}=0$ as well.
-Consequently, in spatially homogeneous and isotropic spacetimes, the Ricci and the energy-momentum tensors retain their familiar (Riemannian) symmetry irrespective of the presence of torsion.\footnote{When showing the symmetry of the Ricci and energy-momentum tensors in FRW-like models, one also needs to account for the fact that 4-velocity decomposition (see Eq.~(\ref{Nbua}) in\S ~\ref{ssKs}) reduces to $\nabla_{b}u_{a}=(\Theta /3)h_{ab}$ and that $\nabla_{a}\phi= -\dot{\phi}u_{a}$ (since $\mathrm{D}_{a}\phi=0$ by default) in these highly symmetric spacetimes.}
+Consequently, in spatially homogeneous and isotropic spacetimes, the Ricci and the energy-momentum tensors retain their familiar (Riemannian) symmetry despite the presence of torsion.\footnote{When showing the symmetry of the Ricci and energy-momentum tensors in FRW-like models, one also needs to account for the fact that 4-velocity decomposition (see Eq.~(\ref{Nbua}) in \S~\ref{ssKs}) reduces to $\nabla_{b}u_{a}= (\Theta /3)h_{ab}$ and that $\nabla_{a}\phi=-\dot{\phi}u_{a}$ (since $\mathrm{D}_{a}\phi=0$ by default) in these highly symmetric spacetimes.}